kamicodaxe/taroungamograph/README.md

 # About

-This project was build for my friend Tarounga Mbaye to showcase his work as an awesome Motion Graphics Designer
+This project was build for my friend Tarounga Mbaye to showcase his work as an awesome Motion Graphics Designer# taroungamograph